windycom/windy-plugin-template/README.md

 ### Radiosonde data (added March 2021)

 Radiosonde data is now available on `windy-plugin-skewt`.
 Each time a user clicks the map, the closest sonde station will also appear, along with the time of the sonde in UTC.
+You can turn off this behaviour using the buttons below the SkewT.
+Click the Label of the Sonde to open the observational data SkewT.
+The most recent SkewT will always be displayed – always make note of the timestamp – it will not necessarily match whatever time frame windy is set to.